Mazen-Azhary/SMTP-IMAP-Application/readme.md

 # Email Sender Reciever Desktop App

-This project is a desktop email client built with Python and PyQt5 that allows you to send and receive emails using your Gmail account.
+This project is a desktop email client built by Mazen Azhary(myself) using Python and PyQt5 that allows you to send and receive emails using your Gmail account.
 The application integrates IMAP for fetching emails and SMTP for sending emails, providing a simple graphical interface to manage your inbox.

 ---